MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/ai-projects-readme.md

 *After calling `responses.create()`, process `function_call` items from response output, execute your function logic with the provided arguments, and send back `FunctionCallOutput` with the results.*

-See the full sample code in [agentFunctionTool.ts](https://github.com/Azure/azure-sdk-for-js/blob/@azure/ai-projects_2.0.0-beta.4/sdk/ai/ai-projects/samples-dev/agents/agentFunctionTool.ts).
+See the full sample code in [agentFunctionTool.ts](https://github.com/Azure/azure-sdk-for-js/blob/@azure/ai-projects_2.0.0-beta.5/sdk/ai/ai-projects/samples-dev/agents/agentFunctionTool.ts).

-* **Memory Search Tool**
+* **Memory Search Tool (Preview)**

 The Memory Store Tool adds Memory to an Agent, allowing the Agent's AI model to search for past information related to the current user prompt.